nextflow-io/nf-hello/README.md

 # nf-hello plugin

+> [!IMPORTANT]
+> This plugin has been deprecated in favour of the new Nextflow command `nextflow plugin create` and template project [nf-plugin-template](https://github.com/nextflow-io/nf-plugin-template).

 This project contains a simple Nextflow plugin called `nf-hello` which provides examples of different plugin extensions:

 - A custom trace observer that prints a message when the workflow starts and when the workflow completes